atlarge-research/wta-tools/core/README.md

 This includes the authors, domain(scientific/engineering/company purpose), description, events and the log level (How detailed does the user want the logging to be).

+### OS datasource
+The datasource from OS is made abstract in the core module as we consider it useful for different future plugins(e.g. Flink plugin).

 ### Internal WTA objects
 These are the data objects of the corresponding WTA objects.